bschwede/linkenhancer/README.md

 <a name="homelink"></a>
 ### Home link
 The site title can be a link to the tree homepage or the user my page.
+The webmaster can also set a user defined url.

 ![site title as link](resources/img/screenshot_sitetitle-as-link.png)